emakina-cee-oss/docker-elasticsearch/README.md

 As seen above, you can map specific volumes for your _data_ directory and your own elasticsearch config YML file.

 __NOTE__: privileged mode is required, because of performance optimizations (memlock unlimited).
 (Source:  [Hewlett-Packard-ESS/docker-elasticsearch](https://github.com/Hewlett-Packard-ESS/docker-elasticsearch)

+## Cluster
+To start an elasticsearch cluster, you can use the cluster.yml file for docker-composer.
+It starts 3 elasticsearch data nodes and one client node.

 ## Plugins
 The following elasticsearch plugins are installed in the image:
 - [marvel](https://www.elastic.co/products/marvel)